Waray Wikipedia

 Waray (or Waray-Waray) is spoken by approximately 3.6 million people in the Eastern Visayas region of the Philippines.
+The Wikipedia was launched on 25 September 2005 and now has more than 1,000,000 articles, being thus in sixth place for size historically.

 History

-The Waray Wikipedia was first organized in Tacloban on 25 September 2005 by Harvey Fiji.
+The Waray Wikipedia was first organized in Tacloban on September 25, 2005, by Harvey Fiji.
 The wiki had a small number of contributors, with fewer than ten editors per month until April 2009.
 The first meet-up of editors took place in January 2013 in Tacloban.

 By early 2011 the Waray Wikipedia had attracted notice for including more than twice as many articles as the Tagalog Wikipedia, which is based on the principal language of the Philippines.
 This discrepancy was explained by the very large number of articles added automatically by bots, with no direct human input.
 By early June 2014 the Waray Wikipedia had attained a very high article count of 1 million, but a very low article depth of less than 3.
 Article depth is an attempt to measure the collaborative quality of articles, based on the number of edits per article.